ddurieux/glpi_app_grafana/README.md

 ## Introduction

-This application gets information in GLPI (Gestion Libre de Parc Informatique) thanks to the REST API added in version 9.1.
+This application gets information in GLPI (Gestion Libre de Parc Informatique).
+It use the REST API added in version 9.1.
 You will be able to have graphs, singlestat, tables... of your data (tickets, devices, users...).

 ## screenshot